techidaily/site-some-techniques/source/_posts/discover-these-underutilized-facetime-tricks-for-an-enhanced-video-call-experience.md

 ![FaceTime video call on iPhone displaying a notification that a Live Photo has been taken.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/06/apple-ios-18-facetime-app-video-call-live-photos-notification.jpg)

- Look for your image in the Live Photos album in the Photos app, where you can [turn your Live Photo into an animated GIF](https://fake-location.techidaily.com/all-must-knows-to-use-fake-gps-go-location-spoofer-on-realme-12-pro-5g-drfone-by-drfone-virtual-android/).

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jf0JvOqiAXc?si=kHEHQGC_PhBv4xij" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Look for your image in the Live Photos album in the Photos app, where you can [turn your Live Photo into an animated GIF](https://fake-location.techidaily.com/all-must-knows-to-use-fake-gps-go-location-spoofer-on-realme-12-pro-5g-drfone-by-drfone-virtual-android/).

 ##  9\.
 FaceTime With Android or Windows Friends